thyAshley/School-Administration-Sys/README.md

 - Node Version: v14.16.0
 - mySQL 8.0 or docker installed

-if you do not have docker or plan to run the setup on a local mysql database by removing the following from package.json and updating the .env file with the correct port number and details
+if you do not have docker or plan to run the setup on a local/hosted mysql database you can do so by removing the following from package.json and updating the .env file with the correct port number and details

 ```
 "start:services": "docker-compose up -d",